 In October 2022, the Company awarded Restricted Stock Units as celebratory awards to all of its employees including its NEOs upon the occasion of the Company successfully completing the Business Combination and becoming a public company.
-All the Restricted Stock Units vest 100% on the first anniversary date.
+All such Restricted Stock Units vested 100% on October 1, 2022.